mkolakowski/mkolakowski.github.io/_powershell/microsoft365-exchange-list-distrobution-membership.md

   - Office 365
 ---

-This script will output a csv of aliases for all Distrobution Lists and Mailboxes (regualr and shared)
+This script will output a csv of the membership for all Distrobution Lists

 ```
+#Variable : CsvPath : Where the CSV is saved
 $CsvPath = "C:\powershell\m365-reports\DistributionListMembers.csv"

 # Import the Exchange Online PowerShell module
 Import-Module ExchangeOnlineManagement